jisosomppi/log-analysis/documentation/project_conclusion.md

 - We made installation and setup scripts for automating the whole process with very little user input required.
 - Most of the configuration is managed using Salt states.
   - Salt is used to achieve idempotency.
 This means that the same end result is always achieved, when the setup is ran.
+- Choosing and getting a working solutions with OS parts of the ELK-stack.
+This included Logstash, Elasticsearch and Kibana.
+  - We left out beats and x-pack due to not being OS.

 ### Room to improve ###
 The project version was frozen on week 15.
 We had few more things under construction, that unfortunately did not make it into our latest version.
 These features include: